ZhengdongWang/zhengdongwang.com/productivity.md

 {{ glass }}

 > Nobody tells this to people who are beginners, I wish someone told me.
 All of us who do creative work, we get into it because we have good taste.
 But there is this gap.
 For the first couple years you make stuff, it’s just not that good.
 It’s trying to be good, it has potential, but it’s not.
 But your taste, the thing that got you into the game, is still killer.
 And your taste is why your work disappoints you.
 A lot of people never get past this phase, they quit.
 Most people I know who do interesting, creative work went through years of this.
 We know our work doesn’t have this special thing that we want it to have.
 We all go through this.

+{{ wolfson }}

+> Though taste may appear effortless, you can’t have taste by mistake.
+It requires intention, focus, and care.
+Taste is a commitment to a state of attention.
+It’s a process of peeling back layer after layer, turning over rock after rock.
+As John Saltivier says in an essay about building a set of stairs, “surprising detail is a near universal property of getting up close and personal with reality.”

 {{ wang }}